Career Progression and Job Opportunities After Completing Bus Driver Training

 At New Wave Training School, we acknowledge that the way in which our student bus drivers are trained is every bit as important as what they learn on the course.

-If a driver is unable to pass the tests required to acquire a commercial driving license, their skill and knowledge will be of no benefit.
-Therefore, we focus on training you in a way that gives you every chance of passing your bus driving tests you need in the first instance.
+We focus on training you in a way that gives you every chance of passing your bus driving tests you need in the first instance.

 As you move forward in your career, you may have the opportunity to transition into operational positions, such as an inspector or service controller, a depot manager, or even a PCV instructor.